The Rainforest Jaguar in Ecuador

-Jaguars in Ecuador are in greater number than in almost any other place on earth.
-The jungle is their home, but as stated in a recent article in the Guardian UK human intrusion is endangering the largest cat in the Americas, which could have serious implications for the balance of the rainforest ecosystem.
-Keep reading to understand what is at risk, and to learn more about these magnificent creatures.
+The Rainforest Jaguar can be found in greater number in Ecuador than in almost any other place on earth.
+The jungle is their home, but as reported in a recent article in the Guardian UK, human intrusion is endangering the largest cat in the Americas.
+This in turn has serious implications for the balance of the whole rainforest ecosystem.

 Ecuador rainforest: Exploitation vs Conservation

 The clash between conservation and profit in the Amazon jungle is longstanding.
 The riches of Ecuador’s jungle go beyond the incredible flora and fauna above the ground, there are large oil deposits that propel the country’s economy below the soil.
 In Yasuni National Park, considered the most biodiverse place on the planet, there are an estimated 1.7 billion barrels of crude oil.
 Oil operations have brought roads, and the new access gave way to logging and agriculture.
 More than a million acres of deforestation resulted, and has shrunk dramatically causing the elusive cat to retreat to less traversed areas of the Oriente jungle.